 Artrain continues to produce Creative Voice, a video-based arts journalism source that creates videos for Southeast Michigan arts and cultural events for promotional purposes.
 National Park Service (NPS) and Artrain plan a second Paths to Peace project for 2016-17 with Ypsilanti, MI and Windsor, Ontario, schools.
 Fiscal sponsorships and management contracts begin to expand as awareness builds.

 Artrain and its Paths to Peace partner, Perry’s Victory and International Peace Memorial receive the National Park Service National Partnership Award.
 Artrain’s Mr. B’s Joybox Express Mississippi River Road Ride kicks off in Lake Itasca, MN, in September and 75 days and 2,000 miles later concludes in New Orleans, LA.
 CriticCar Detroit announces name change to Creative Voice and Artrain produces a Soldiers Stories photo shoot for photographer Jennifer Karady.
 Infinite Mirror concludes its national tour after reaching 13 cities across the United States.

 Artrain becomes producer of Mr. B’s Joybox Express 2014 Mississippi River Ride, to bring attention to and raise awareness about the positive effects of arts and athletics.
-CriticCar Detroit continues as does Artrain’s management contract with The Arts Alliance.
+CriticCar Detroit continues as does Artrain’s management contract with Creative Washtenaw.
 Infinite Mirror continues to tour including exhibiting in Ann Arbor at the University of Michigan’s Duderstadt Gallery.
-The Arts Alliance, the local arts agency in Washtenaw County, contracts Artrain to provide management services.
+Creative Washtenaw, the local arts agency in Washtenaw County, contracts Artrain to provide management services.

 2011 - 12